zelite/Explore-and-Summarize-Data/P4_Wine_Quality_data.md

 ![](P4_Wine_Quality_data_files/figure-html/unnamed-chunk-31-1.png)<!-- -->![](P4_Wine_Quality_data_files/figure-html/unnamed-chunk-31-2.png)<!-- -->

-For the range of sulfates between 0 and 1, alcohol and sulphates appear to have a positive correlation and higher alcohol combined with higher sulphates yields higher quality wines.
+For the range of sulphates between 0 and 1, alcohol and sulphates appear to have a positive correlation and higher alcohol combined with higher sulphates yields higher quality wines.

 ```